NYC Walking Tours

 • Astoria and Long Island City: This tour wends around parts of the Astoria, Dutch Kills, and Hunters Point neighborhoods, looking at new buildings and learning about the rezonings that have reshaped the area.

-Header image is a photo of St. Ann's Warehouse in Brooklyn Bridge Park.
+Header image is a photo of St. Ann's Warehouse in Brooklyn Bridge Park, part of The Brooklyn Waterfront tour.